Vermont Becomes 14th State

 Vermont served mainly as a hunting ground for the tribes of Algonquian Indians before white settlement.
 France’s Samuel de Champlain was one of the first Europeans to explore the Vermont area.
 He reached Lake Champlain, which bears his name, in 1609.

-Champlain claimed all of Vermont for France.
+Champlain claimed all of the area that is Vermont for France.
 In 1666, the French built a fort on Isle La Motte in Lake Champlain.
 The English built a fort at Chimney Point, west of today’s Middlebury, in 1690.
-However, the first permanent settlement was Fort Dummer, near today’s Brattleboro, built by colonists from Massachusetts in 1724.
+However, the first permanent settlement was Fort Dummer, which is near today’s Brattleboro, and was built by colonists from Massachusetts in 1724.
 This fort was needed to protect western Massachusetts from attacks by the French and Indians.
 Vermont was a battleground during the French and Indian War (1754-1763).
-The war resulted in England’s control of Vermont and most of North America.
+The war resulted in England’s control of most of North America, including Vermont.

 The royal governors of New Hampshire and New York both made land grants to settlers in the Vermont area.
 Unfortunately, their claims often overlapped.
-In 1764, England ruled that the claims made by New York were legitimate, and ordered settlers with New Hampshire grants either to pay New York or else leave.
+In 1764, England ruled that the claims made by New York were legitimate, and ordered settlers with New Hampshire grants either to pay New York or leave.
 This resulted in the formation of the Green Mountain Boys, a military force organized to protect land claims granted by New Hampshire.
 The Green Mountain Boys drove the New York settlers from Vermont.